lichen-community-systems/Flocking/README.md

 Using Flocking
 --------------

-At the moment, there are three key concepts in Flocking: Unit Generators (ugens), Synths, and SynthGraphDefs.
+At the moment, there are three key concepts in Flocking: Unit Generators (ugens), Synths, and SynthDefs.

 **Unit Generators** are the basic building blocks of synthesis.
 They have multiple inputs and a single output buffer, and they do the primary work of generating or processing audio signals in Flocking.
 A unit generator can be wired up as an